Homeowners' Association (HOA) Super Liens

 What Is an HOA Super Lien?

 A "super lien" is a category of lien that, under a state statute, is given a higher priority than other types of liens.
-When it comes to HOA liens, a "super lien" refers to that portion of a homeowners' association lien that's given higher priority than even a first-mortgage holder, placing the HOA's interest in front of the first mortgage.
+When it comes to HOA liens, a "super lien" refers to that portion of an HOA lien that's given higher priority than even a first-mortgage holder, placing the HOA's interest in front of the first mortgage.
+This means the HOA has the ability to foreclose on the home ahead of the lender.
+The priority status of an HOA super lien makes it very powerful compared to other creditors.

 Approximately 20 states have laws that give HOA liens or, in some cases, condominium association (COA) liens super-lien status under certain circumstances.

+Super priority lien statutes vary from state to state.
 In Colorado, for example, HOAs have a super lien that has priority over a first deed of trust to the extent of six months' worth of common expense assessments that would have become due before a foreclosure.
 (Colo.
-Rev. Stat. § 38-33.3-316).
+Rev. Stat. § 38-33.3-316 (2025).)
 In Nevada, nine months of assessments have super-lien status.
 (Nev.
-Rev. Stat. § 116.3116).
+Rev. Stat. § 116.3116 (2025).)

 What Happens When a First-Mortgage Lender Forecloses?